The role of branding & brand equity in customer experience design

 Brand transformation, holistic not just cosmetic

 Here's how.
 Internally, intention over operations is key.
-Brands should focus on creating a compelling narrative or call-to-action that aligns with its brand purpose .
+Brand transformation design projects should focus on creating a compelling narrative or call-to-action that aligns with its brand purpose.
 It should instil a mindset that reflects your values, guides your employees' actions and emboldens their behaviours.
 And in some instances, inject some much needed energy.
-Once established this new brand direction is what gets internal teams on the same page and working towards the same goal..
+Once established this new brand direction is what gets internal teams on the same page and working towards the same goal.

 If branding sets out your intentions to the world - then customer experience is what drives business growth.
 A well-designed customer experience is what keeps consumers coming back for more and drives tangible business results.
 But the brand itself sets the expectations for customer experience in the first place.
 If you say you’re a ‘sustainable’ brand and your customer experience is all sell, sell, sell – you’re going to be sending out mixed messages.
 This is why a recent report highlighted that 0% of Gen Z trusted brands in 2022, proving this disconnect between brand experience and customer experience is a huge problem.